 If they don’t bet an ace-high flop, we can eliminate aces and A-K and so on.

-This series is going to focus on three elements that make up range estimation:
+This series will focus on three elements that make up range estimation:

 1. How to put your opponent on a hand and how to narrow this range down across the streets.

 2. How to generate and represent your own range.

 3. How to include the way your opponent perceives your range into your decision-making.

 Analyzing the Opponents’ Range

 When the hand starts, our opponent can obviously have anything so his range is all possible hands.

 If there is a raise from first position, that already gives us some hints.
 It’s a lot more unlikely that they have 7-3o or J-2o in their range than it is likely they have aces or ace-king.

 The more we know about our opponent, the more exact we can determine their range.
 A fairly tight player’s range for a first position raise would then possibly look like this.